From 12.00pm-6.00pm

 Art, Textile & Photography

-Catch Gecko Theatre’s Associate Director, Helen Baggett, for a movement workshop in the Ashton Studio delving into the companies practice and work with refugees and migrant groups.
-The Hold will be running family-friendly arts & crafts activities in the Wellbeing Studio alongside a range of other stands and stalls.
+Catch Gecko Theatre’s Associate Director, Helen Baggett, for a movement workshop in the Wellbeing Studio from 12.30pm – 1.45pm, delving into the companies practice and extensive work with refugees and migrant groups.
+The Hold will be running family-friendly arts & crafts activities in the Foyer alongside a range of other stands and stalls (see Community Marketplace).
 Join Future Female Society’s Woman 2 Woman Radio live sessions and listen to the 1SAF podcasts sharing personal stories of migration.

 Food

-We’re excited to be working with The Hive and their incredible group of community cooks to offer an array of delicious food for all to enjoy throughout the afternoon.
+We’re excited to be working with The Hive and their incredible group of community cooks to offer an array of delicious Middle Eastern food for all to enjoy throughout the afternoon.

 The Platforma Community Takeover has been co-commissioned and co-produced by Counterpoints Arts, DanceEast and Suffolk County Council.